VickiShaw94/lenovo-internship-2017/PITCHME.md

 #HSLIDE

 ### DCG
-*Goal:* Predict server failures before they happen
+**Goal:** Predict server failures before they happen

-- Delay in approved access for private customer information
+- Delay in access to private customer information
-- Insufficient training data for machine learning algorithms
+- Insufficient training data for machine learning
-- Palantir partnership was not helpful for project's goal
+- Palantir partnership not helpful for project
 - Project terminated early

 #HSLIDE

 ### AIMS 2.0
-*Goal:* Redesign and implement product engineering lab inventory management system and application
+**Goal:** Redesign and implement product engineering lab inventory management system and application

+#VSLIDE

-Technologies used:
+### Technologies
 - C# winforms, Visual Studio
 - DevExpress
 - Entity Framework 6
 - MySQL database
 - Dymo Label Printer SDK

-#HSLIDE
+#VSLIDE

-### AIMS 2.0 - Features
+### Features
 - Navigate through items in your queue, or all items
 - Open tabs with more details of selected items
 - Add multiple items at a time